You’ve probably been told at some point:

 Yes, forgiving others is one of the most empowering acts of kindness.
 Just a single act of forgiveness can increase your mental, emotional, and physical wellbeing, as well as greatly lift the spirits of those around you.

-But when it comes to the philosophy of “forgive and forget,” truly forgetting people’s harmful actions can be highly destructive.
+But when it comes to the philosophy of forgiving and forgetting, truly forgetting people’s harmful actions can be highly destructive.

 Lesson On “Forgive And Forget” From Lion King